harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-http-reset-peer.md

 ### Proxy port

-It defines the port where proxy server listens for requests.
+It specifies the port where proxy server listens for requests.
 Tune it by using the `PROXY_PORT` environment variable.

 Use the following example to tune it: